tmenguy/ha-solcast-solar/ADVOPTIONS.md

 Possible values: float `0.0`,,`10.0` (default `0.0`)

 Defines a minimum change in error that is required before adaptive model configuration is changed.
-For example if the current settings return a error of 5.35% and this threshold is set to 1.0 a configuration would need to return a error below 4.35% to change settings to the new model and/or delta adjustment.
+For example if the current settings return an error of 5.35% and this threshold is set to 1.0 a configuration would need to return an error below 4.35% to change settings to the new model and/or delta adjustment.

 Can only be defined when `automated_dampening_adaptive_model_configuration` is `true`.